yhl125/ETHFALCON/README.md

 ## EXAMPLE

-An example showing generation of keys and signatures usingg python followed by onchain verification is [here](./doc/example.md).
+An example showing generation of keys and signatures using python followed by onchain verification is [here](./doc/example.md).

 ## DEPLOYMENTS